 - This is a subjective section, one where there really isn’t a right answer.
 We suggest you get a third person or a professional to review your writing

-- Work on building a skeleton for each type of essay that you may encounter
+- Work on building a skeleton for each type of essay that you may encounter.

-- Practice breaking your thoughts into paragraphs, a minimum of 4 – An intro, primary thought, secondary thought and a conclusion is a must
+- Practice breaking your thoughts into paragraphs, a minimum of 4 – an intro, primary thought, secondary thought and a conclusion is a must.

-This test requires you to answer the examiners for 10 to 15 minutes.
+Speaking Test- this test requires you to answer the examiners for 10 to 15 minutes.
 There will be 3 different types of questions and here is what you could practice:

-- Work on not just what you are saying but the pronunciation as well as the sentence construction
+- Work on not just what you are saying but the pronunciation as well as the sentence construction.

 - Look at yourself in the mirror when you are speaking, observe your body language and stance.
-Work on developing a confident style of speaking and sitting or standing
+Work on developing a confident style of speaking and sitting or standing.

 - Work on a vocabulary list for each probable topic.
 For example, to be able to talk about your pet, the list should look like this: Pets, canine, dog, cat, tricks, breed, lineage, origin, diet, emotional bond etc.

 - This is again a subjective section.
-We suggest you seek professional help if possible
+We suggest you seek professional help if possible.

+Identify your weaker sections again.
 Dedicate this day to analyzing mistakes that you make repeatedly.
 You will be able to identify your weaknesses better.
-Go through all the tests that you have taken so far and find things you need to immediately work on.
+Go through all the tests that you have paid/ free practice tests taken so far and find things you need to immediately work on.

-Now that your 10-day journey has come to end, dedicate this day to reviewing and reiterating the lessons that you have learned so far.
+Review your journey- now that your 10-day journey has come to end, dedicate this day to reviewing and reiterating the lessons that you have learned so far.

 This day should include making sure you are fully aware of where you stand, having a fully developed exam strategy.
 This will give you the confidence to walk into the exam hall fully loaded.

-Since you have very little time in 10 days, here’s how you could manage the all too common wandering minds
+Since you have very little time in 10 days, here’s how you could manage the all too common wandering minds.

 - If you feel like listening to music, tune into British radio channels particularly BBC radio.
-This is excellent practice for getting used to the accent.
+This is an excellent practice for getting used to the accent.

 - If you feel like reading, read up blogs on the kind of articles that you would encounter in the reading test

-- If you feel like picking up your phone, then play word games that help you discover new words and build a vocabulary.
+- If you feel like picking up your phone, then play word games that help you discover new words and build vocabulary.